tsaad-dev/te/drafts/mpls-te-topology/draft-busizheng-teas-yang-te-mpls-topology.md

 # Acknowledgments

-  We thank Loa Andersson and Adrian Farrel for providing useful suggestions for this draft.
+  We thank Loa Andersson for providing useful suggestions for this draft.

   This document was prepared using kramdown.